How to create checks

 Let's perform the same check we did before for the age column but combine the checks into a conjunction case.

-'name': 'Age must be not null, grater than or equal to 0 and less than 150',
+Check that age is not null, greater than or equal to 0, AND less than 150:

 {